 Non-Spanish-speakers should be aware that Uber drivers in Mexico may still have some questions for you.
 Perhaps they’ll ask if the radio station is okay or if you want air conditioning.
 Sometimes the driver asks if he should follow the route on the app or if you have a preferred direction.
 (We default to the app for simplicity).

 There’s no need to download a separate app to use Uber in Mexico.
 Use the same app you use at home.
-Just ensure you’re able to access data in Mexico to use it.
+Just ensure you’re able to access data in Mexico to use it (more on that later).

 Sometimes Uber wait times may be long, depending on the location.
 Occasionally an Uber will cancel on you, resulting in having to wait again.
 While not often, these annoyances have happened more in Mexico than in other countries we’ve used Uber in.
 Despite that, Ubers have been an overwhelmingly positive experience.
 You can also consider an alternative to Uber in Mexico, Didi.
 Or use a taxi.

 Taxis are sometimes good options if Ubers aren’t available.
 But taxis can be a hassle for non-Spanish-speaking visitors.
 Many taxis throughout Mexico do not use the meter.
 So you must agree on a price before the ride begins.
 In highly touristic areas such as Cancun, some taxis may try to inflate prices or other devious tactics to rip you off.
 Dishonest taxi practices are far less common elsewhere in Mexico, but can still occur.

 Personally, we’ve found most taxis to be pleasant and trustworthy.
 Of course, it all comes down to each individual taxi driver.
 Still, we prefer Uber when possible for its simplicity and safety (trackable/accountable).

 42) Taxis Can Be Easiest When Arriving at Mexico’s Airports